frederikespersen/OrthoIDP/exp/README.md

 Metadata on the IDR sequences used for the experiment is stored in .json files named like the experiment (i.e. `~/exp/initial/initial.json`).

 The file has the following schema:
-- `accession_numbers`: Contains the accession numbers to be used, typically RefSeq / UniProt
+- `templates`: The intrinsically disordered proteins to use for the analysis
     - `<protein_id>`: A custom identifier to be use for the protein and its variants
+        - `uniprot_id`: The UniProt ID to use for the protein
+        - `name`: The name of the protein in UniProt
+        - `description`: The description of the protein in UniProt
+        - `species`: The species from which the protein originates
+        - `sequence`: The full protein sequence
 - `data`: Metadata on the input data
     - `<sequence_id>`: Like `<protein_id>`, but sometimes with a suffix if several variants exists
         - `template`: The template `<protein_id>` for the sequence
-        - `name`: The GenPept description of the protein
-        - `species`: The species from which the protein originates
         - `sequence`: The sequence in the .fasta file with the corresponding `<sequence_id>`
         - `region`: The general location of the extracted IDR, like NTD, CTD, or INT (Internal)
         - `location`: The precise location of the IDR in the full length protein
         - `variant`: Which variant off the `<protein_id>` that is used

-**To first generate data for the experiment the file must have entries in `accession_numbers`.**
+**To first generate data for the experiment the file must have entries in `templates`.**